This article offers an image optimization tools comparison matrix and shows you where these tools overlap each other and what separates them.

-There are a number of great articles out there with regard to image optimization tools and their impact on performance.
+There are several great articles out there concerning image optimization tools and their impact on performance.
 It would be remiss not to mention these great community contributions.
 So here it goes.

 - OPTIMIZERS: VMware VS Citrix! by Chris Twiest.
 In his article, Chris compares Citrix Optimizer and the VMWare OS Optimization Tool and tests user login time and user density under different circumstances.

 - Image Optimization Analysis – Citrix XenApp by James Kindon.
 In this article, James, among other things, takes a look at the impact the various optimization tools have on user logon time.

 - Reduce Citrix logon times by up to 75% by fellow CTA George Spiers.
 In this article, George deals with multiple login optimizations which massively reduce the user’s logon times.
 He also offers his own Windows Server 2016 Optimisation Script.